runekaagaard/django-admin-flexselect/README.markdown

 ## Usage example ##

-In the following we will define a Case model with two foreign key fields, the so called "base field" `client and the so called "trigger field" `company_contact_person`.
-When we update the client on the Case change view we want to update the company_contact_person accordingly.
+In the following we will define a Case model with two foreign key fields, the so called "base field" `client` and the so called "trigger field" `company_contact_person`.
+When we change the client on the Case change view the company_contact_person should update accordingly.
+Further more we will display the customer_contact_persons company and email as additional details.

 In "models.py":